Earth is our only home… and the only place we can live… anywhere.

 • Chad: 147 – Unhealthy for Sensitive Groups

-Least polluted regions (2021 average air quality index)
+Least polluted regions (2023 average AQI)

 • North Europe Region (10 countries): 34 – Good